 BerniePortal is industry-leading in its integration capabilities, which makes communicating employee elections to carriers easier than ever.
 The option you use will be based on carrier availability.

 After open enrollment, BerniePortal makes it easy to review elections and make revisions, as well as maintenance and benefit summaries year-round.
 Whether it’s a new hire or a new baby, HR and employees can make changes and maintain accurate records directly through BerniePortal.

 The open enrollment experience is far easier to manage online than on paper.
 Employers are starting to pick up on this as well—online benefits administration is quickly becoming the industry standard.

-Here are 5 things to consider when shopping for a ben admin platform:
+Here are four questions to consider when shopping for a benefits administration platform:

 1. Do employees make elections in the system?

 For maximized efficiency, look for a system that allows employees to actually review and choose their benefits directly within the platform.
 The alternative would be a system that houses information manually uploaded by HR.

 There are two key reasons to look for a genuine enrollment system.
 First, an enrollment system minimizes the possibility of human error, as opposed to a manual entry system.
 The second reason is that without it, employees are basically enrolling with paper—which is what employers are trying to escape in the first place.